Fire Evacuation Challenge

 This family survival challenge is meant to get your family prepared for a house fire, but practice makes perfect.
 Schedule a family fire drill for 1-2 times a year.
 Consider scheduling it around an event to create a habit association.
 Spring is a good season to practice for those that live in hot dry climates with increased fire risk during the hot months.
 Performing a drill before fireplace season is another alternative.
 Learn more about the common causes of house fires and decide what is best for your family.

 Once alerted to the fire making sure that everyone is aware is necessary for all family members to execute the plan and survive.
 Following escape plan A, gather the family members and exit the home if possible.
 Moving through the house from bedroom to bedroom could be a risky proposition based on the origin of the fire, which is when the secondary plans are initiated.
-Having a whistle handy enables you to draw attention to the emergency during any type of evacuation.
+Having a locator whistle handy enables you to draw attention to the emergency during any type of evacuation.

 Thank a Firefighter